Dental Implants Redwood City, CA

 The Process of Installing Implants

 If one or more of your teeth fall out, you may qualify for dental implants as a way to permanently replace the missing teeth.
 In order to find out, schedule an appointment with our Redwood City dentist office by calling (650) 200-1178.
-Dr. Roy will examine your mouth and jawbone to determine if the procedure is right for you.
+We will examine your mouth and jawbone to determine if the procedure is right for you.
 Before we begin the procedure, your gums need to be healthy, and your jawbone needs to be strong.
-If, Dr. Roy identifies any cavities or signs of gum disease, we will need to treat it prior to the dental implant procedure.
+If we identify any cavities or signs of gum disease, we will need to treat it prior to the dental implant procedure.

 Once you are cleared for the procedure, the staff at Roy Dental: Paramita Roy DDS will take an impression of your mouth to create a new tooth in a dental lab.
 Each synthetic tooth will match the size and shape of the surrounding teeth, along with having a perfect color match.
 This way your smile will appear completely natural once we complete the procedure.
 Many patients are satisfied with the results since no one can tell the difference between which teeth are real and which ones are synthetic.